 God: An Autobiography, As Told To A Philosopher is a revelation reported by Dr. Jerry L. Martin and offers a unique narrative account of God's experiences throughout history and beyond time.

-What's On Our Minds- features Dr. Martin and show Host and Creative Director Scott Langdon, who share a dynamic conversation recapping the latest episodes of each series:
+What's On Our Mind- features Dr. Martin and show Host and Creative Director Scott Langdon, who share a dynamic conversation recapping the latest episodes of each series:

 Scott Langdon [00:00:17] This is God: An Autobiography, The Podcast.
 A dramatic adaptation and continuing discussion of the book God: An Autobiography, As Told To A Philosopher by Jerry L. Martin.
 He was a lifelong agnostic, but one day he had an occasion to pray.
 To his vast surprise, God answered- in words.
 Being a philosopher, he had a lot of questions, and God had a lot to tell him.
 Episode 86.